 Now they’re stuck on Lamentis-1 thanks to Loki’s excessive drinking.
 Sylvie gets frustrated with Loki and lets out a huge scream, ending with a green power outburst.

 She sits down on the grown, accepting that she and Loki are now going to die on the moon.
 Loki suggests they attempt to hijack the Ark as a last-ditch effort to survive.
-Sylvie agrees and the duo takes off walking to the main city.
+Sylvie agrees and the duo take off walking to the main city.

 Along the way, the two bond and actually begin to trust each other (or at least they say so).
 Sylvie finally concedes and explains to Loki how enchantment works.